vijayvasuv/project-management/README.md

 # project-management

-This is sauce & spoon project completed as part of Google Project Management certification.
+This is a capstone project during Google Project Management Specialization certificate.
+As a Project Manager, I was responsible for the launch of Tabletop Tablet menu for Sauce & Spoon restaurant chain.